QuasarRevival/Tomato-Leaves-Diseases-Recognition-Based-on-ResNeXt-CBAM/README.md

 - Result of the Day: \
 Model: ResNet\
 Test Accuracy: 97.445%\
-The result may not be so reasonable, due to the increasing of epoch to 40 without any learning rate decay.
+Notes: The result may not be so reasonable, due to the increasing of epoch to 40 without any learning rate decay.

+### Time: 2025.3.28

+- No optimization to the model
+- Result of the day: \
+Model: ResNet\
+Test Accuracy: 98.971%\
+Notes: readjust the optimizer and learning rate scheduler.